Twissi/drink-reminder/README.md

 Yes, you can.
 But i run into issues with the weight changing when turning LEDs on vs. off.
 Thats why i switched to power the ledstrip with an external power source.

-> Do i need the resistor?
+> Do i need the resistor for the led strip?

 I don't use it but it's recommended by Adafruit: https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices

-> Are you missing a capacitor?
+> Are you missing a capacitor for the led strip?

 You are probably right.
 A capacitor is recommended by Adafruit: https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices

-> The drinking goal status doesn't work when I power the Arduino from an external power source.

-Yes, I am still trying to figure out why. :D
+> The weight cell amount is slowly increasing throughout the day

+I see the same issue.
+Starting with 0.09 the weight of the empty load cell increases throughout the day.
+Not sure why.

 ## ToDos

-- fix goal status when powering Arduino with external power source
-- 3d print a case
+- [ ] 3d print a case
-- transition setup and code to a smaller board
+- [ ] transition setup and code to a smaller board
-- move all components + leds into the case
+- [ ] move all components + leds into the case